diego-cc/dcc-cc-portfolio/README.md

 ```

 ### 4 - Start the application
 Move the project to your `www` folder.
-Then, if you're using Laragon, press start and navigate to:
+Then, if you're using Laragon, press start (or restart it) and navigate to:

 `http://dcc-cc-portfolio.test/app/categories/browse.php`